kaSae6/PredictLeukemiaSurvival/0_LiteratureReview/complete recreation after formatting issues README.md

   - **[Link](https://link.springer.com/article/10.1186/s12911-025-03001-y)**
   - **Objective**: The evaluation of the selection methodology based on SEQENS, an algorithm for the identification of relevant variables, beside the validation of machine learning models that predict the risk of complications and to develop an assistive tool for clinicians in therapeutic decision-making.
-  - **Methods**: To evaluate machine learning models that predict the risk of complications in AML Patients after 90 days, 6 months and 1 year after diagnosis the dataset of 568 patients was used.
+  - **Methods**: To evaluate machine learning models that predict the risk of complications in AML Patients after 90 days, 6 months and 1 year after diagnosis, the dataset of 568 patients was used.
 For each time point, an enhanced SEQENS feature selection version was applied.
 Afterwards, 4 classifiers, including the XGBoost, Multi-Layer Perceptron, Logistic Regression and Decision Tree were used to evaluate the impact of feature selection on model performance.
 After training, the models were evaluated with an external dataset of 54 AML patients.

   - **Outcomes**: After the identification of different features with Age, TP53, − 7/7Q, and EZH2 that showed consistent relevance for each prediction horizon,the evaluation of the models showed a stable or improved performance after the appliance of the SEQENS feature selection.